Tests & Quizzes Settings

 - It is available: When will the assessment be open for student access?
 The link to the assessment will not be accessible until this date.
 Click the calendar icon to select the date.
 Format is: MM/DD/YYYY HH:MM AM/PM.

-on selections you make in the "Submission" area, the link for the assessment could
+Depending on selections you make in the "Submission" area, the link for the assessment

 - Timed Assessment: You can set a time limit on an assessment.
 A countdown timer displays and alerts the participant about the time remaining.
 This option will cause the assessment to submit automatically once the time expires.

 - Late submissions accepted?: This option is recommended.
 You can set an additional final submission date to allow students an extra window of opportunity in case they encounter issues when submitting assignments.
 This option is also useful in case students log in at the last minute and attempt to take the assessment five minutes before the due date.
 With this feature, assessments submitted after the due date will be marked as late.

 - Autosubmit: Have the system submit the assessment for grading if the time runs out and the student has not submitted their answers.

 - Email Notification: Let you know by email if a student has submitted an assessment for grading.
 If you prefer an email, you have the option of getting a daily digest instead of opting to receive an email for every student submission.

 - Question Scores: Do you want the students to see how much each question is worth while they take the assessment?
 It is usually recommended to show point values so that students can budget their time accordingly.

 This feature (effective of Sakai 12) allows you to create exceptions for individual students or groups of students who may need to take the assessment on an alternate date and time or need extra time on a timed assessment.
 You can add as many exceptions for the assessment as you need.

 - Exception for User: For which individual student would you like to create an exception?
 If you need to create an exception for a particular group of students, you may skip this field.